CIOSC/CAS-Digital-Credentials/publish/publish.md

 # Published Versions

-Published versions will be made available in this folder.
+Published versions in English and French will be made available in this folder.